bioFAM/prismo/README.md

 ## Contact

-For questions and help requests, you can reach out in the [scverse discourse][scverse-discourse].
+For questions and help requests, you can reach out in the [discussions][discussions].
 If you found a bug, please use the [issue tracker][issue-tracker].

 ## Citation